Alleviating the $\bar B \to D \tau \nu$ and $\bar B \to D^* \tau \nu_\tau$ puzzle in the MSSM: Model Independent Contributions to and

-\end{widetext} Thus, in case of a dominant scalar contribution (and negligible vector and tensor ones), it is clear that ${\mathcal{R}}(D^*)$ cannot be significantly larger than the SM expectation unless $g_{SR} - g_{SL}$ is larger than one (\textit{i.e.}, $C_S^{\mathrm{\rm SUSY}} > C^{\mathrm{SM}}$), which is not possible.
-Recall that $g_{SR}$ is larger than $g_{SL}$ and it receives a contribution at the tree-level via charged Higgs exchange that yields
+Thus, in case of a dominant scalar contribution (and negligible vector and tensor ones), it is clear that ${R}(D^*)$ cannot be significantly larger than the SM expectation, due to the smallness of the coefficient of this contribution, unless $\vert g_{SR} - g_{SL}\vert $ is much larger than 1 ({i.e.}, $C_S^{\mathrm{\rm SUSY}} > C^{\mathrm{SM}}$), which is not possible.
+Recall that $g_{SR}$ is larger than $g_{SL}$ and receives a contribution at the tree-level via charged Higgs boson ($H^\pm$) exchange that yields